exyn/FS-MFD/Hardware/README.md

 * The Gerber/drill files currently uploaded correspond to revision A of the board.
 There are a couple of minor changes that will be made in revision B that should make it into any files used to make PCB:s.
 It is nothing fatal but especially the toggle switch footprints need to be changed.
 * The KiCad project also is at revision A. See above comment.
 * There is a BOM.
 The board works with many different manufacturers of cheap switches for instance though so it's worth checking out before getting anything more expensive.
 A big point here was to do a simple and cheap board to make it as available as possible.
+* There might be a future revision prepared for a display, that has not really been decided yet though since this board is meant for VR first.

 <br>